stjudecloud/workflows/best-practices.md

   - If present, `use_all_cores` should be the last `Boolean` in its block
   - the `ncpu` parameter comes before inputs that allocate memory, which come before inputs that allocate disk space, which come before `max_retries`
     - This block of 3-4 inputs should come after all other inputs.
+- Most tasks should have a default `maxRetries` of 1
+  - Certain tasks are prone to intermittent failure (often if an internet connection is involved) and can have a higher default `maxRetries`.
+This value should not exceed 3.
 - All tasks should have an output
   - This may be a hardcoded "dummy" output such as `String check = "passed"`
   - This ensures the task can be cached by runners.
 Tasks without outputs may be required to rerun on the same input due to a cache miss.